jibeproject/syntheticPopulationMelbourne/README.md

 Code for generating the synthetic population for the JIBE Melbourne model.

 ## Status
+As of 2025-04-14 the refactored synthetic population workflow has been validated to generate work and student statuses etc, and all associated worker allocation files as generated previously (with addition of student status/school allocation).

-In progress (as of 2025-04-08 process has been run through to completion, but pending refinement due to remaining issues, including output in format for [MiTO](https://github.com/jibeproject/mito) and [SILO](https://github.com/jibeproject/silo) purposes)
+Further updates are pending to address output in format for [MiTO](https://github.com/jibeproject/mito) and [SILO](https://github.com/jibeproject/silo) purposes)

 ## Requirements
 - R 4.0.0 or higher